Haroenv/maps-checker/README.md

 # making it run

 1. you'll need a php host to host `distancematrix.php`
-2. you'll need to enter your API key there.
+2. you'll need to enter your own direction matrix api key in `config.json`

 # License